How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

 On This Page

-Without the best uninsured and underinsured motorist coverage, consider suing for injuries and damages.
+Without the uninsured and underinsured motorist coverage, consider suing for injuries and damages.
 The number of drivers without auto insurance is high, so it’s important to know how to sue uninsured drivers.

 - Step #1: Gather Information – Collect the date, time, location, and driver’s details